OwenCochell/cursepy/docs/source/basic/collection.rst

     print(client.GAME)

-These constants are automatically used when the entry level methods are called, so if you stick to those you should not have to worry about them.
+These constants are automatically used when the entry level methods are called, so if you stick to those you shouldn't have to worry about them.
 However, if you want to use the lower-level 'handle()' method, or register callbacks, then having an understanding of these constants will be very useful!